mystborn/DiscordTextbot/README.md

 After restarting the program, it should start running.

+### Config File
+* Token - The bot token you received when creating the bot account
+* GmailUsername - Messages have to go through a gmail acoount currently.
+This must be the desired email's username
+* GmailPassword - Desired email's password
+* EmailDisplayName - May affect how some carriers see your message.
+Included just in case.
+Set this to your name.
+* DiscordChannelId - The channel that the bot will listen on for commands.
+(I'd go ahead and make a channel and set it so only you and your bot can see it.
+Use that as your texting channel

 ## How To Use
 The bot only uses 4 commands:
 * /add_contact